 One 2014 study found no link between PsA and increased cancer risk.
-The researchers also concluded that PsA treatments did not affect cancer risk.
+A relatively small

-The researchers concluded that people taking conventional synthetic DMARDs — such as methotrexate, leflunomide, hydroxychloroquine, and sulfasalazine — were at a higher risk of developing nonmelanoma skin cancer.
+A 2019 review links some, but not all, DMARDs to certain skin cancers.
+The researchers conclude that people taking conventional, synthetic DMARDs — such as methotrexate, leflunomide, hydroxychloroquine, and sulfasalazine — were at a higher risk of developing nonmelanoma skin cancer.

 It is not possible to eliminate every risk factor for cancer.
-People should discuss their individual risk factors and the steps they can take to reduce their chances of developing cancer with their doctor.
+People should discuss their individual risk factors and the steps they can take to reduce their chances of developing cancer with a doctor.